kerkhoffa/Ecology-Course/assignments/IntroToEcology.md

 points:
 ---

-#### Objectives
+#### Learning Objectives

-> Before class on Thursday
+> After this week, you should be able to:
 >
-> - effectively communicate their
+> - have a basic grasp of the scope and complexity of ecology
-> - use good style
+> - articulate the importance of both scale and level of organization in ecology, and distinguish between them
-> - start to build more complex computational tasks
+> - read and interpret a space-time (Stommel) diagram

 {% include reading.html %}